brianglass/anastasis/files/tuesday_matins2.md

 Of the Martyrs.

-On earth the ChampionsÂ’ vessels of clay were crushed, but their force of soul was most mighty and radiant by the power of Christ.
+On earth the Champions’ vessels of clay were crushed, but their force of soul was most mighty and radiant by the power of Christ.

 The blood of the saints, poured out, has sanctified the whole earth, watered souls and clearly dried up the muddy streams of vain idolatry.